Theoretical Guarantees for AOA-based Localization: Consistency and Asymptotic Efficiency

-which guarantee that Assumptions \ref{assum_coordinates_2d}-\ref{assum_colinearity} hold.
-Each sensor measures $T$ round i.i.d. observations in total.
-With the increase of $T$, the number of bearing-only measurements can be large enough to reveal the asymptotic behaviors of these estimators.
-Notice that this setting is equivalent to place $T$ sensors at each of aforementioned 10 placement sites, and these $10T$ sensors make $n=10T$ i.i.d. observations in total.
-It is straightforward that, as $T$ increases, the sample distribution of the $10T$ sensors converges to a distribution $\mu$ satisfying that $\mu(p) = 1/10$ for $p$ at any of the aforementioned 10 placement sites, and $\mu(p)=0$, otherwise.
-Thus, Assumptions \ref{assum_distribution} and \ref{assum_colinearity} hold.
+We deploy 10 fixed sensors at the following 2-D coordinates: $ p_1 = [0,100]^T,$ $p_2=[0,50]^T,$ $p_3=[50,50]^T,$ $p_4=[50,0]^T,$ $p_5=[50,-50]^T, $ $p_6 = [0,-50]^T,$ $p_7=[0,-100]^T,$ $p_8=[-50,-50]^T,$ $p_9=[-50,0]^T,$ $p_{10}=[-50,50]^T$, and place the true source at $p^o=[60,10]^T$.
+Each sensor collects \(T\) i.i.d.
+AOA measurements, resulting in a total of \(n = 10T\) i.i.d. observations across all 10 sensors.
+As \(T\) increases, the growing number of measurements allows the asymptotic properties of the estimators to emerge clearly.
+This setup is statistically equivalent to deploying \(T\) identical, co-located sensors at each of the 10 fixed positions.
+As \(T \to \infty\), the empirical distribution of the sensor locations converges almost surely to a discrete probability distribution \(\mu\) defined by $\mu(p) = 1/10$ for $p$ at one of the 10 placement sites, and $\mu(p)=0$, otherwise.
+Consequently, the support of \(\mu\) consists precisely of these 10 points, and they are not collinear (as can be verified from their coordinates), and hence Assumptions \ref{assum_coordinates_2d} and \ref{assum_colinearity} hold.